mqtthiqs/at-doc/docs/atelier/modulation.md

 ## Features

-- _Polyadic_ modulation: each destination is its own independent modulation engine
+- **Polyadic:** each destination is its own independent modulation engine
-- Composable: scale and sum as many modulations to a single parameter as wanted
+- **Accumulatable:** scale and sum as many modulations to a single parameter as wanted
-- Modulate the modulators: all modulators parameters are themselves modulatable, polyadically
+- **Composable:** all modulators parameters are themselves modulatable, polyadically

 ## Getting started